Music Performance - Guitar

 Why Music Performance - Guitar at Stetson University?

-The Bachelor of Music with a major in guitar performance or with an outside field prepares you for graduate study and a career as a professional entrepreneurial musician.
-Choosing to combine the study of guitar with elective study in an outside field prepares you for professional opportunities in both of your chosen fields.
+This major prepares you for graduate study and a career as a professional entrepreneurial musician.
 As one of only 220 students in the School of Music, you will be given personal attention along with the resources of larger universities; you will develop as an entrepreneurial and professional artist.

-In addition, the program is highlighted student competitions, as well as frequent performance in concerts and student recitals on Stetson University's historic Lee Chapel stage, at the Gillespie Museum and in diverse community venues off campus are distinct components of this program.
+In addition, the program highlights student competitions, as well as frequent performances in concerts and student recitals on Stetson University's historic Lee Chapel stage, at the Gillespie Museum and in diverse community venues off campus are distinct components of this program.

 Learn more about the School of Music.